The justification for the operation appears to be largely grounded in a desire to

 "In countries such as Ethiopia and Kenya, female genital cutting has become less common in the past decade.
 And in other countries such as Sudan and Egypt, surveys are finding that the practice has declining support from ordinary people in many communities, thanks to intense educational campaigns."

-Support among women aged 15 to 49, has dropped:
+Support among girls and women aged 15 to 49, has dropped: